postrv/autorust-docs/Writerside/topics/TuringPi-Rust-AI-Agent-Platform.md

 #### Agent Manager

-The Agent Manager will be responsible for managing the agents and the agent registry.
+The Agent Manager will be responsible for managing the Agents and the Agent registry.

 The Agent Manager will be responsible for:
-- Starting and stopping agents
+- Starting and stopping Agents
-- Managing the agent registry
+- Managing the Agent registry
 - Managing the message queue
 - Managing the OpenAI API (or other API if integrating with other AI providers)

 #### Agent Registry

-The Agent Registry will be responsible for maintaining a list of agents, their IDs, and functions.
+The Agent Registry will be responsible for maintaining a list of Agents, their IDs, and functions.

 #### Agents for specific roles

-Agents will be responsible for performing specific roles, such as:
+As discussed in [#Architectural Overview](#architectural-overview) above, Agents will be responsible for performing specific roles, such as:
 - GPT Vision
 - Coding Agent
 - Code Interpreter
 - Code Checker

+Others might include:
-- Assistants API/GPT's for pre-specialised agents
+- Assistants API/GPT's for pre-specialised Agents
 - [Future] RAG
 - [Future] Fine-tuning
 - [Future] Other AI providers